tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

     ]

-This is an interactive game.
-We will be taking user input and trying to act on commands if we see them.
-Here is the world's dumbest text parser:
+We will be taking user input and trying to interpret commands.
+Here is the world's dumbest text parser.
+It returns the first letter of the last word typed into the console:

 .. code-block:: python